shamilsaleem/free-courses/README.md

 1. Create a numbered JavaScript module in `courses/`, for example `courses/1.js`.
 2. Export a course object in the same format as `courses/0.js`.
 3. Give the course a unique, permanent `uuid` value.
+4. Or just use `courses/gen_js.py` Python script to generate .js file from a YouTube playlist url.
-4. Register it in `courses/index.js`:
+5. Register it in `courses/index.js`:

 ```js
 export const courses = [